SARAH GALLOP Chair

 Johannes is a physician-scientist and life science entrepreneur.
 He is the President and CEO of Biolabs, the national network for biotech co-working spaces and the Executive Director of LabCentral, the largest co-working space for life-science companies in the Boston area.
 Together, these organizations span all of the major biotech markets in the US and comprise a large number of startup companies (over 150 currently, over 200 companies graduated).
 Johannes is a General Partner at BioInnovation Capital, an early stage venture capital fund providing capital to startup companies in the life sciences.
 Johannes studied Medicine in Germany and France.
 He practiced medicine (internal medicine and OB/Gyn) for several years in Germany before coming to Boston for a post-doc at Beth Israel Deaconess Medical Center/Harvard Medical School.
 He is an author of 30 peer reviewed articles in the medical literature and inventor on numerous issued and pending patents, mostly on drug delivery and RNAi technologies.

-Head of School, Community Charter School of Cambridge
+Director of Special Projects, Community Charter School of Cambridge

-Caleb is responsible for adherence to the school’s mission, academic program development, student achievement, personnel and staff development, facilities, operations, long-range planning, and financial management.
+Caleb is currently advising the new Head of School as she transitions into the role, helping to manage the school’s charter renewal, and handling special projects.
+Formerly, as Head of School, Caleb was responsible for adherence to the school’s mission, academic program development, student achievement, personnel and staff development, facilities, operations, long-range planning, and financial management.
 Caleb was a founding member of the CCSC faculty in 2005.
 Before becoming Head of School, he wore various hats, including that of High School Principal, middle and high school humanities teacher, instructional leader, and basketball coach.
 Caleb earned a B.A. in history from Brown University and an M.Ed. from the Harvard Graduate School of Education, where he was an Urban Scholars Fellow.
+As a Massachusetts Charter Public School Association board member, he chairs the Governance Committee and the Gateway Cities Charter Alliance.
 Caleb lives in Cambridge with his wife and three kids and can most commonly be found on his bike, heading to school or home, or from one off-campus meeting to the next.

 Senior Vice President for East Coast Leasing, BioMed Realty